Leonardo2718/Quark_Note_Taker/Quark_Documentation/Configuration.md

 can be changed by the user.
 Here is a list of all (currently) supported properties:

 * `autosave_every`:
-    - type: int
+    - type: integer
-    - description: defines the time interval between auto-saves in milliseconds (how long to wait before the next auto-save)
+    - description: specifies the time interval between auto-saves in milliseconds (how long to wait before the next auto-save)
     - default value: `300000` (300000 milliseconds = 5 minutes)
+* `start_html_template_file`:
+    - type: string
+    - description: specifies which file to use as "head" for the Markdown
+    - default value: `"html-template/htmlDoc_start.html"`
 * `end_html_template_file`
     - type: string
-    - description: defines which file to use as "tail" for the Markdown to HTML conversion
+    - description: specifies which file to use as "tail" for the Markdown to HTML conversion
     - default value: `"html-template/htmlDoc_end.html"`
+* `html_template_stylesheet`
+	- type: string
+	- description: specifies which file to use as the default [CSS](http://www.w3.org/Style/CSS/) stylesheet for the note preview
+	- default value: `"html-template/stylesheet.css"`
+* `pygments_style`
+	- type: string
+	- description: specifies the name of the style to be used Pygments for highlighting code blocks
+	- default value: `"monokai"`
 * `notes_dir`:
     - type: string
-    - description: defines the path to your Quark notes directory.
+    - description: specifies the path to your Quark notes directory.
-    - default value: `"~/QuarkNotes"` (where "~" is your home directory)
+    - default value: `"~/QuarkNotes"` (where "~" is your home directory) to HTML conversion
-* `start_html_template_file`:
-    - type: string
-    - description: defines which file to use as "head" for the Markdown to HTML conversion
-    - default value: `"html-template/htmlDoc_start.html"`
 * `theme_file`:
     - type: string
-    - description: defines the path to a [CSS](http://www.w3.org/Style/CSS/) file which is used to style the Quark user interface (not the note preview)
+    - description: specifies the path to a CSS file which is used to style the Quark user interface (not the note preview)
     - default value: `"themes/default.css"`
 * `update_delay`
 	- type: int
-	- description: defines the delay time to wait (in milliseconds) before updating the live preview immediately after an edit
+	- description: specifies the delay time to wait (in milliseconds) before updating the live preview immediately after an edit
 	- default value: `500` (500 milliseconds = 0.5 seconds)